31 Important Things You Need to Know about Korean Dating Culture

 Are public displays of affection (PDA) okay in Korea?

-Yes and no, PDA really depends on the neighborhood and time.
+Yes and no, PDA in Korea really depends on the neighborhood and time.
 If it’s at night on a bar street full of young people, it’s considered okay.
 Whereas if it’s during the day in a local neighborhood full of old people, you’ll get some stares.

 In general, light PDA is acceptable, such as holding hands, hugging or kissing on the cheek.
 If you want more than that, there are love motels for a reason.